What Are Placement Tests?

 Attend a Drop-In Session at the Main Campus

-Applicants to the College may attend a drop-in placement test in Room BG-14, in the Bonnell Building on the Main Campus anytime on Tuesday or Thursday between 9:00 a.m. to 2:00 p.m.
+Applicants to the College may attend a drop-in placement test in Room BG-14, in the Bonnell Building on the Main Campus anytime Monday through Friday between 9:00 a.m. to 3:00 p.m.
 (Summer hours, from May 8 to August 17, are Monday through Thursday, 8:30 a.m. to 3:30 p.m.)

 Times and Locations

 IMPORTANT: Please arrive with a valid state ID, driver’s license, or high school ID.
 We also offer special accommodations for those with disabilities.

 1700 Spring Garden Street, Philadelphia, PA 19130